 Armed with his full name and regiment, further research was easy.
 With the assistance of Google, various genealogy and Civil War history sites, William Perisho’ military dossier quickly emerged.

 An Illinois farmer born in 1841, Perisho enlisted in Company G, 123rd Illinois Volunteer Infantry on Aug.
-14, 1862, at Martinsville, Ill.
-Within one month of mustering into service at Camp Terry in Coles County, Illinois, the 123rd found participated in its first major battle at Perryville, Kentucky.
+14, 1862, at Martinsville, Illinois.
+Within one month of mustering into service at Camp Terry in Coles County, Illinois, the 123rd participated in its first major battle at Perryville, Kentucky.

 Maj.
 Gen. William S. Rosecrans, the commander of the Army of the Cumberland, wholeheartedly agreed with Wilder’s idea.
 In February 1863, Rosecrans issued Special Field Orders No. 44, giving Wilder permission to mount his brigade.
 Mounted on horses and mules appropriated from the local area, Wilder’s infantry could swiftly deploy on the battlefield.
 Soon, others began to refer to the mounted infantry soldiers as Wilder’s “Lightning Brigade.”

 But to complete the impact of rapidly deployed soldiers, Wilder wanted his men to deliver withering firepower.
 Using private channels rather than the Army supply system, Wilder secured breechloading Spencer 7-shot rifles for his men.
 Now, his soldiers really could deliver the impact of lightning.